 If you’re looking for an inexpensive way to control two DC motors, the L298N motor driver is a good choice.
 It can control the speed and direction of two DC motors, including bipolar steppers such as the NEMA 17-type.
 It works by using a technique called L298N PWM to control input voltage, sending on-off pulses to the motors.
 Compared to ICs, breakout boards can be more convenient to prototype.

 The L298N motor driver has two channels, channel A and channel B. To operate the motor in channel A, connect pins Out 1 and Out 2.
 Then connect pins Enable A and Enable B to the motor.
 The Enable A pin must be high to turn the motor on.
 To operate the motor in the counterclockwise direction, make the Input 1 pin low.
-For this type of motor, the L298N motor driver is best used with a 5V power supply.
+For optimal performance of this motor type, the L298N motor driver is ideally paired with a 5V power supply.

 The L298N motor driver module contains two screw terminal blocks, one for a motor and one for a Ground pin.
 In addition, the module has a 5V pin that can either be an input or an output.
 The L298N PWM signal from the motor will control the speed of the motor.
-The circuit is designed to work with a variety of electronic and mechanical components, including sensors, switches, and sensors.
+Engineers have designed the circuit to seamlessly operate with a range of electronic and mechanical components, including sensors, switches, and detectors.

 What is L298N Module